JosephYostos/Compliance-workshop/03-security-policies/assignment.md

  Limiting Egress Access
 ============
-Now that we've implemented our microsegmentation policy, there's one last type of policy we should apply is the DNS policy.
+Now that you have implemented our microsegmentation policy, lets apply DNS policy.

-DNS policy allows us to limit what external resources the pods in our cluster can reach.
-To build this we need two pieces:
+DNS policy allows you to limit what external resources the pods in our cluster can reach.
+To build this you need two pieces:
 1. A GlobalNetworkSet with a list of approved external domains.
 2. An egress policy that applies globally and references our GlobalNetworkSet.

-First, lets created our list of allowed domains:
+First, lets create the list of allowed domains:

 ```yaml
 kubectl apply -f -<<EOF